pfwd/talk-static-analysis-phpstan/src/slides.md

 # Use a CI
 <!--
-- Enforce that no code can be merged into the main branches unless the CI fully passes
+- Enforce that no code can be merged into the main branches unless the CI fully passes -->
-- Don't analyse code that you haven't written.
-Don't include the vendor -->
 ---
 # Only test your code